 Over the past 25 years, David has actively participated on a number of public, private and not for profit boards specializing in governance, compensation and audit committee roles.
 These include roles as a member of the Board of Just Energy Group, NRX Worldwide, Vista Broadcasting, and Reach Out Centre for Kids.
 David graduated from McMaster University with a Bachelor of Commerce, is a member of the Institute of Chartered Professional Accountants of Ontario and holds his Audit Committee Certified designation (ACC) obtained through the Directors’ College.

-Deanna has been an active member of the international regulatory organization (CLEAR) since 1995, serving on its Board (1999-2005), and as CLEAR’s first Canadian President (2003-2004).
+Deanna has been active in the Council on Licensure, Enforcement and Regulation (CLEAR) since 1995, serving on its Board (1999-2005), and as its first Canadian President (2003-2004).
 She is a graduate of the Directors College, at the McMaster DeGroote School of Business and the Strategic Management for Regulatory and Enforcement Agencies (SMREA) program at the Kennedy School of Business, Harvard University.
-Deanna served as a member of the Board of Directors, Haldimand War Memorial Hospital in Dunnville, Ontario, and as Board Chair from 2014-17.
-She was elected to the Vistana Spas Corporation Board of Directors in Orlando, Florida in 2014 and currently holds the role of Vice-President.
+Deanna served on the Board of Directors, Haldimand War Memorial Hospital in Dunnville, Ontario from 2011-19, and as Board Chair from 2014-17.
+She currently serves as Vice-President of the Vistana Spas Corporation Board of Directors in Orlando, Florida and was appointed to the Joseph Brant Hospital Board in June 2021.
+Deanna currently serves as Chair of the Quality Committee and is a member of the Finance and Audit Committee.

 Contact Us: